-For over 50 years Spinal Cord Injury BC (SCI BC) has served people with spinal cord injury and related physical disabilities living in this province.
+Since 1957, Spinal Cord Injury BC (SCI BC) has served people with spinal cord injury and related physical disabilities living in this province.
 Learn more about our history below.

 World War II veterans with paraplegia found the Canadian Paraplegic Association (CPA).
 The CPA’s mandate was to minimize social barriers faced by persons with disabilities so that they could benefit from an improved quality of life.